 In fact, some designs, such as Urban Aeronautics, are basically flying pods.
 They’re not too far off cars in size, making them flexible in cities.

 An urban eVTOL will run on a lithium-ion battery, much like the one in your phone or electric car.
 However, vertical lift is very energy intensive, meaning the batteries will run down quickly.

 To combat this, companies have 2 strategies.
 The first is batteries that charge in about 10 minutes.
 But this’ll still mean 10 minutes of downtime between flights, which means lost revenue in a passenger-carrying model.

 Instead, some companies are focusing on removable batteries.
-When flat, a technician will remove them, put them on charge, and replace them with a new battery.
+When flat, a technician will remove them, put them on a charge, and replace them with a new battery.
 This could take seconds, making turnaround much faster.

-A vertiport is the fancy name given to the terminal where passengers will board an urban eVTOL.
+A vertiport is a fancy name given to the terminal where passengers will board an urban eVTOL.
 While you might see some large structures on the ground, the plan is to put them anywhere they’ll fit.

 In fact, major vertiport developer, Skyports, and US parking management company, LAZ Parking, announced a partnership in late 2021.
 Their plan is to use the roofs of parking garages as urban vertiports, making transport routes simple and effective.